Torah reading: Maftir

-Haftarah
+haftara

-On Saturday and holiday mornings, as well as on Tisha B'av in the morning (in many communities), the afternoons of fast days (in many communities) and Yom Kippur, the Torah reading concludes with the haftarah – a reading from one of the Books of Prophets.
-The haftarah usually relates in some way to either the Torah reading of that day, a theme of the holiday, or the time of year.
+On Saturday and holiday mornings, as well as on Tisha B'av in the morning (in many communities), the afternoons of fast days (in many communities) and Yom Kippur, the Torah reading concludes with the haftara – a reading from one of the Nevi'im.
+The haftara usually relates in some way to either the Torah reading of that day, a theme of the holiday, or the time of year.

 Returning the Torah

-The Torah scroll is then put back in its ark to the accompaniment of specific prayers.
+The Torah scroll is then returned to its ark to the accompaniment of specific prayers.

 In Ashkenazic communities, the Chazzan takes the Torah scroll in his right arm and recites "Let them praise the name of HaShem, for his name alone will have been exalted."
-The congregation then responds with Psalm 148, verses 13–14.
+The congregation then responds with Psalm 148:13–14.
 In other communities, the verses recited may differ.

 What is read

 The cycle of weekly readings is fixed.
 Because the Hebrew calendar varies from year to year, two readings are sometimes combined so that the entire Pentateuch is read over the course of a year.